-If you’re embarking on a long-term trip, be sure to get a travel journal that is durable and has plenty of pages.
+If you’re embarking on a long-term trip, get a travel journal that is durable and has plenty of pages.

 You could also consider getting a small bundle of journals, if you can’t find one that is thick enough for the length of your trip.

 I get it.
-Sometimes we’re just too dang busy to spend time writing in a journal or making a scrapbook.
+Sometimes you’re just too dang busy to spend time writing in a journal or making a scrapbook.